WWE News: WWE Announces The Dates Of The Next ‘Superstar Shake-Up’ For ‘Raw’ And ‘SmackDown’

 — WWE (@WWE) April 10, 2018

 For those who aren’t aware of the WWE Superstar Shake-Up, it’s an event that can really mix up how the roster looks.
-Superstars from Raw could be sent to SmackDown while some on Team Blue may end up moving to Monday nights.
+Superstars from Raw could be sent to SmackDown while some on Team Blue may end up moving to Team Red.

 There is also the NXT factor to take into consideration as there may be a number of superstars who are ready to move up and they may make their main roster debuts.
 Ember Moon may end up being on Raw just one week before being sent over to SmackDown, but that remains to be seen.